 Example: When you leave a room you can turn off all the lights with a double click.

-ADDING LIGHTING SCENES
+ADDING LIGHTING MOODS

-For every scene, you can then set each output AQ1-AQ20 as a switch, dimmer (0-100%, 0-10V, 1-10V) or RGB.
+For every mood, you can then set each output AQ1-AQ20 as a switch, dimmer (0-100%, 0-10V, 1-10V) or RGB.
 If you select RGB, then the desired colour can be chosen by clicking on the dropdown colour palate.

 Using MS, different modes can be defined as service mode is activated.
 TM defines the length of time in which service mode must be acknowledged.
 To defines how long a switch must be held down for the ‘All off’ function to be activated.

 |S10 – S13||Lighting mood trigger inputs||Triggers the mood (1-8)|